OBDuino

 OBDuino switches every second between the description string of the PID and its live value.

-A good list of OBD-II PIDs is on Wikipedia, OBDuino will only allow the PID supported by your car.
+A good list of OBD-II PIDs is on Wikipedia, OBDuino will only allow the PID supported by your car (and up to PID66).
 Here is some specials PIDs you can access (either by decreasing below 0 or by going far up):